An Improved Bipartition Cover Bound for the Multispecies Coalescent Model: Asymptotic Results

 so the rate of convergence is uniform in $T$. \end{proof}

 Lemma \ref{lem:asymptotics_g_k1(T)} then just follows from the special case of Kingman's coalescent, where we have rates $\tilde{\lambda}_i = {i+1 \choose 2}$.
-Note the indexing is slightly different here than in the main paper: its shifted down by one, but otherwise the same.
-Here we have:
+Note the indexing is slightly different here than in the main paper: it is shifted down by one, but otherwise the same.
+Here we have

-Moreover, a simple induction shows that $C_{1,k} = \frac{3k}{k+2}$.
-Hence we get asymptotics:
+Moreover, a simple induction shows that $C_{1,k} = 3k/(k+2)$.
+Hence we get asymptotics